StevisonLab/Heat_stress_Drosophilla/README.md

 # Heat-Stress_Drosophila
-## A comparison of thermal stress response between _Drosophila melanogaster_ and _Drosophila pseudoobscura_ reveals differences between species and sexes
+## Data and code from: A comparison of thermal stress response between _Drosophila melanogaster_ and _Drosophila pseudoobscura_ reveals differences between species and sexes

 ### The project includes 3 different sections, Fecundity, Physiology, and Oogenesis development.
 The data associated with the entire project it is organized into separate subfolders: